 Faculty: Cindy Lobel

-Urban history, New York history, American cultural, and social history
+Urban history, food history, New York history, American cultural and social history

-history of urban development, consumer culture, and food history
+history of urban development, consumer culture, food history, U.S. women's history

 “Views of New York City.”
 Review of Mario Maffi, New York: An Outsider’s Inside

 View (Columbus: Ohio State Press, 2004).
 H-Urban, at http://www.h-

 “The Joy of Cookbooks.”
 Reviews in American History 33:2 (June 2005).

 “Pizza.”
 In The Encyclopedia of New York State.
 Editor Peter Eisenstadt.

 “Historic Harlem.”
 In The Big Onion Guide to New York City.
 Editors Seth Kamil

 and Eric Wakin.
 New York: New York University Press, 2002.